SSWConsulting/SSW.Rules.Content/rules/8-steps-to-scrum/rule.md

 ### 5. Product Increment

-Each Sprint is a potentially shippable Product Increment, and with good DevOps, including automation of deployment and testing, this can be done on a "PBI by PBI basis.
+Each Sprint is a potentially shippable Product Increment, and with good DevOps, including automation of deployment and testing, this can be done on a "PBI by PBI" basis.
 This means each feature worked on can be in production as soon as it is finished.

 ### 6. [Product Feedback](/during-a-sprint-do-you-know-when-to-create-bugs)